Pest Control Services in Columbus, Ohio

 The brown marmorated stink bug (BMSP) has become one of Columbus's most persistent nuisance pests since its establishment in Ohio in the mid-2000s.
 These shield-shaped insects congregate on south- and west-facing exterior walls by the hundreds in early fall, then squeeze through gaps around windows, doors, and siding to overwinter inside wall voids and attics.
 They don't bite or cause structural damage, but they release a pungent, cilantro-like odor when disturbed or crushed.
 Columbus homeowners in suburban areas with nearby agricultural land — particularly in Delaware, Licking, and Pickaway counties — report the heaviest invasions each September and October.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Columbus pest control pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Columbus pest control provider.

 Determine what type of pest you're dealing with before taking action.
 For bed bugs, look for small rust-colored stains on sheets and live bugs in mattress seams — do not move bedding or furniture to other rooms, as this spreads the infestation.
 For rodents, note droppings (mouse droppings are rice-grain sized, rat droppings are larger).
 For carpenter ants, look for piles of fine sawdust near baseboards or window frames.
 Collect samples or take clear photos to help your technician identify the species.